TTK4145-Students-2021/exercise-1-mbheir/theory.md

  ### Why do we divide software (programs) into concurrently executing parts (like threads or processes)?
  (Or phrased differently: What problems do concurrency help in solving?)
  > Concurrency can help solving a great deal of problems.
 Say you have a buch of calculations that doesnt depend on one anther.
 If you set four CPU cores on these calculations in stead of one you could solve it 4 times faster (in theory) as a paralell example.
-If you are making something that is interacting with several IO devices, you could potentially have to wait for the IO to respond, but with concurrency you cold do useful stuff in the meantime.
+If you are making something that is interacting with several IO devices, you could potentially have to wait for the IO to respond, but with concurrency you could do useful stuff in the meantime.
 And a lot of other demands.

  ### Does creating concurrent programs make the programmer's life easier?
 Harder?
 Maybe both?
  (Come back to this after you have worked on part 4 of this exercise)